TaxTips.ca

 RRSPs RRIFs and TFSAs -> Tax-free savings accounts (TFSAs) -> Death of the TFSA holder

-The Income Tax Act only allows the tax exempt status of the TFSA to be passed on to a spouse or common-law partner.
-If some other person is named as a beneficiary of the TFSA, the account will no longer be a TFSA.
+The Income Tax Act only allows the tax exempt status of the TFSA to be passed on to a spouse or common-law partner who is a successor holder, which differs from a beneficiary.
+If some other person is named as a beneficiary of the TFSA, the account will no longer be a TFSA after the death of the holder, and the income from the TFSA will no longer be exempt.

 Assets with named beneficiaries such as life insurance policies or RRSPs are usually excluded in determining the value of an estate for purposes of probate.
 It is likely that a TFSA with a named beneficiary would also be excluded from probate.
 Again, this would depend on provincial legislation.
-For example, the British Columbia Law and Equity Act S. 49 provides that if, in accordance with the terms of a registered plan (which includes a TFSA), an annuitant designated a person to receive a benefit payable under the plan in the event of the annuitant's death,
+For example, the British Columbia Wills, Estates and Succession Act s.
+95 provides that:

 Where no successor holder is named for the TFSA, the proceeds of the account will become part of the estate of the deceased.
 If a surviving spouse/common-law partner receives proceeds from the TFSA, the proceeds can be used to make an exempt contribution to the survivor's TFSA, and not affect the contribution room of the survivor, as long as

-Where there is no spouse or common-law partner named as the successor holder, the TFSA will not lose its tax-exempt status until the the earlier of
+Where there is no spouse or common-law partner named as the successor holder, a TFSA that is a trust will not lose its tax-exempt status until the earlier of

 Any payments to beneficiaries, including during this exempt period, will be taxable to the beneficiaries, to the extent that the payment includes income or capital gains earned after the death of the holder.